beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 [[pagebreak]]
 ## `getc()`, `fgetc()`, `getchar()` {#man-getc}

-Get a single character from the console or from a file.
+Get a single character from the console or from a file

 ### Synopsis {.unnumbered .unlisted}